QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Bias and Self-Selection: Some individuals may be more motivated to participate in crowdsourcing, while others might not.
 This self-selection can introduce bias in the requirements collected.

+4. Designer as Apprentice

+- Dependency on the Customer's Ability to Articulate Needs: The technique assumes that customers can effectively communicate their needs as they work, which may not always be the case.
+Some customers may struggle to articulate their requirements or may not be aware of all the subtleties in their work.
+This can lead to misunderstandings and incomplete requirements.

+- Limited Scalability: This approach may be less practical for larger or more complex projects where there are multiple customers or a wide range of requirements.
+It may be challenging for a single designer to serve as an apprentice to all customers effectively.

+- Time and Resource Intensive: Having a designer closely involved with each customer can be time-consuming and resource-intensive.
+It may not be feasible for every project, particularly when the designer's time is in high demand.

+- Subjectivity and Bias: Depending on the designer's understanding and interpretation of the customer's work, there may be a risk of introducing their own biases or misinterpreting the customer's needs.
+This could lead to a solution that doesn't accurately reflect the customer's requirements.

+- Incomplete Documentation: The approach focuses on observation and learning from the customer, which might result in incomplete or informal documentation of requirements.
+This could pose challenges in the future for project maintenance, change management, or knowledge transfer.

+- Lack of a Systematic Process: The "Designer as apprentice" approach is somewhat informal and depends heavily on individual interactions between the designer and customer.
+It may lack a structured and repeatable process for requirement discovery.

+- Limited Flexibility: While this approach emphasizes learning from the customer, it may not be well-suited for situations where customers are looking for innovative solutions that go beyond their current practices.

+- Potential Communication Challenges: The success of this technique relies on effective communication between the designer and the customer.
+If there are communication barriers, misunderstandings, or conflicts, it could impede the requirements discovery process.

+- Assumption of a Single Designer: The technique assumes that a single designer can serve as the apprentice to the customer, but in reality, multiple designers may be involved in a project, which can complicate the process.